:::

 (b) procedures are established and implemented for protecting the data; such procedures must include, but not be limited to, integrity and confidentiality of data entry or collection, data storage, data transmission and data processing

-(c) computers and automated equipment are maintained to ensure proper functioning and are provided with the environmental and operating conditions necessary to maintain the integrity of test and calibration
+(c) computers and automated equipment are maintained to ensure proper functioning and are provided with the environmental and operating conditions necessary to maintain the integrity of test, calibration, validation, and verification.

 8. Test reports and Certificates

 8.1.
-The results of each test or series of tests carried out by the laboratory must be reported accurately, clearly, unambiguously and objectively, and in accordance with any specific instructions in the ISTA Rules.
+The results of each test or series of tests carried out by the accredited member must be reported accurately, clearly, unambiguously and objectively, and in accordance with any specific instructions in the ISTA Rules.

 8.2.
 Test results for which an ISTA Certificate is sought must be reported on an ISTA Certificate, obtainable from the ISTA Secretariat, in accordance with procedures prescribed in the ISTA Rules.

 8.3.
-ISTA Certificates must only be issued on species which are listed in the ISTA Rules, and for which the laboratory has been accredited.
+ISTA Certificates must only be issued on species which are listed in the ISTA Rules, and for which the member has been accredited.

 8.4.
-When the test report contains results of tests performed by subcontractors, these results shall be clearly identified.
-The subcontractor shall report the results in writing or electronically.
+When the test report contains results of tests performed by subcontractors, these results must be clearly identified.
+The subcontractor must report the results in writing or electronically and records must be kept.

 8.5.
-An ISTA Certificate must contain a signature and title or an equivalent marking of person(s) accepting the technical responsibility of the test report and date of issue.
+An ISTA Certificate must contain a signature (note: this can be digital) and title or an equivalent designation of the person(s) accepting the responsibility of the test report and date of issue, e.g., authorised signatory.

 8.6.
-An ISTA Certificate is the property of the client, and must be kept confidential.
+The results reported on any ISTA Certificate must be kept confidential.

 9. Documents and records

 9.1.
-The laboratory must maintain an up-to-date record of names and addresses of all staff, including samplers, together with records of their training.
+The accredited member must maintain an up-to-date record of names and addresses of all staff, including samplers, together with records of their training.

 9.2.
-The laboratory must maintain a document and record system to suit its particular circumstances.
-It must retain all records of original observations, calculations and derived data and sufficient information to establish an audit trail, calibration records, staff records and a copy of each test report issued, for a defined period but not less than six years.
-The records for each test must contain sufficient information to enable the test or calibration to be repeated under conditions as close as possible to the original.
+The accredited member must maintain a document and record system to suit its particular circumstances.
+It must retain records of the initial approval of automatic samplers, testing equipment, as well as records of method validation or verification until the device, the equipment or the method is no longer used for the issuance of ISTA certificate but not less than six years.
+All other records of original observations, calculations and derived data and sufficient information to establish an audit trail, calibration records, staff records, and a copy of each test report issued, are retained for a defined period but not less than six years.
+The records for each test must contain sufficient information to enable the test, calibration, or verification to be repeated under conditions as close as possible to the original.
 The records must include the identity of personnel responsible for the sampling, performance of each test and checking the results.
+When machinery is used to replace human analyst, the machine’s training and verification must be documented.

 9.3.
-Documents and records must be legible and must be stored and retained in such a way that they are readily retrievable in facilities that provide a suitable environment to prevent damage or deterioration and to prevent loss.
+Documents and records must be legible and must be stored and retained in such a way that they are readily retrievable and are stored in facilities that provide a suitable environment to prevent damage or deterioration and to prevent loss.

 9.4.
 All records and test reports must be held secure and in confidence to the client, unless otherwise stipulated.

 9.5.
-The laboratory must have procedures to protect and back-up records stored electronically and to prevent unauthorised access to or amendment of these records.
+The accredited member must have procedures to protect and back-up records stored electronically and to prevent unauthorised access to or amendment of these records.

 9.6.
-When a mistake occurs in records, each mistake must be crossed out, not erased, made illegible or deleted, and the correct value entered alongside.
-All such alterations to records must be signed or initialled by the person making the correction.
+When an error occurs in records, each error must be crossed out, not erased, made illegible or deleted, and the correct value entered alongside.
+All such alterations to records must be dated, signed or initialled by the person making the correction.
 In the case of records stored electronically, equivalent measures must be taken to avoid loss or change of original data.

 9.7.
 Any notes or inscriptions must be made by using an inerasable pen.